-Full Exercise of option to purchase additiona l to purchase additional
+Full Exercise of opt to purchase additio

 shares shares

 Per share \$ \$

 Total \$ \$

-We estimate the expenses of this offering, not including the underwriting discount, to be approximately \$3.1 million, and such expenses are payable by us.
-We also have agreed to reimburse the underwriters for their expenses incurred in connection with the offering in an amount up to \$400,000.
+We estimate the expenses of this offering, not including the underwriting discount, to be approximately \$\) million, and such expenses are payable by us.
+We also have agreed to reimburse the underwriters for certain expenses incurred in connection with the offering in an amount up to \$\).
+We have also granted to certain of the underwriters a right of first refusal, subject to certain limitations, to provide services with respect to certain of our future offerings and financings.